Vluiny/n8n-portofolio/all-documentation/AI-Powered Lead Management System/README.md

 # ⚙️ OPS Lead Management System - Complete Documentation

+This project is a simulation of a production-ready lead management system, built to demonstrate multi-channel automation, AI-assisted lead scoring, and workflow orchestration.

 ## 📋 Table of Contents
 1. System Architecture
 2. Multi-Channel Lead Ingestion